samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `jamfPassword` (*Type inferred from the provided value*): Enter Password for token.
+* `jamfPassword` (string; *Type inferred from the provided string value*): Enter Password for token.
 Console display name: "JAMF Password".
-* `jamfUsername` (*Type inferred from the provided value*): Enter Username for token.
+* `jamfUsername` (string; *Type inferred from the provided string value*): Enter Username for token.
 Console display name: "JAMF Username".
-* `serverName` (*Type inferred from the provided value*): Enter Server Name for Base URL.
+* `serverName` (string; *Type inferred from the provided string value*): Enter Server Name for Base URL.
 Console display name: "Server Name".

 Example: